netwrix-tkm/Netwrix-Knowledge-Base/README.md

 ### List Rules

-1. Capitalize the first word of each item on every list, unless not needed by design (e.g., “gMSA”).
+1. Capitalize the first word of each item on every list, unless not needed by design (e.g., "gMSA").
 2. Adopt consistent punctuation.
 For example, all list items should end in a period or none should.